dneimke/az-function-app/README.md

 3. Access the frontend to trigger your breakpoints
 4. For frontend debugging, use browser Developer Tools (F12)

-> 💡 **Best Practice**: Starting with `F5` is recommended over using terminal commands as it:
-> - Automatically builds the project if needed
-> - Sets up proper debugging with all required environment variables
-> - Enables breakpoints in the .NET isolated process
-> - Shows console output in the Debug Console

 ## Key Project Files (Pre-Configured in Dev Container)